tushar9085/SentimentFlix/README.md

 This project provides a Streamlit application for analyzing IMDb movie reviews.
 Follow the steps below to run the application locally.

+# IMDb Review Analysis Deployment

+This project provides a Streamlit application for analyzing IMDb movie reviews.
+Follow the steps below to run the application locally.

 ## Requirements

 Make sure you have the following installed: